TheMarlboroMan/tile_editor/README.md

 - Object sets
 	- Linked properties can ONLY be integers :D.
 - Polygon sets
+	- Linked properties can ONLY be integers :D. W and H cannot be linked.
 - Session data

 Can be reused along many map files thast share the same building blocks.